 This post contains affiliate links.
 Read the full disclosure here.

-But don’t worry, our list includes something for everyone, whether you like cozy contemporary fiction, mysteries, reflective memoirs, or if you are looking for books for kids.
+Our list includes something for everyone, whether you like cozy contemporary fiction, mysteries, reflective memoirs, or if you are looking for books for kids.
 I hope you’ll find a book set in Scotland that is perfect for you!

 Novels Set in Scotland